 (2) The levels of the Babylonian universe

 The assyriologist Wilfred Lambert (1926-2011) and Wayne Horowitz have pointed out there is no direct evidence that the ancient Mesopotamians thought the visible heavens comprised a (solid) dome.
+They had no clear word for sphere or dome.
 The ancient Babylonians viewed the cosmos as a series offlat, superimposed layers of the same size separated by space, held together by ropes.

-The vertical levels of the (generalised) Mesopotamian universe are indicated as:
+Basically, they had 6 superimposed levels of the universe, 3 heavens and 3 earths (but some texts indicate slightly greater detail.
+The vertical levels of the (generalised) Mesopotamian (Sumero-Akkadian) universe are indicated as:

 Region Above the Heaven of Anu (See: The Etana Epic, Section B 30-43) (Open space implied by The Etana Epic)